Sunny Cove Sea Kayaking Sustainability Practices

 We love our home!!
 Sunny Cove wants you to share the same quality experience of Resurrection Bay and Kenai Fjords National Park with your children and grandkids as you do today.
 To help make that happen Sunny Cove operates in an environmentally sustainable fashion and advocates for others to do the same.

-- We limit our footprint to select areas within Resurrection Bay and Kenai Fjords National Park.
+We limit our footprint to select areas within Resurrection Bay and Kenai Fjords National Park.
 We do not need to go to the most remote or least visited areas of the park to provide our clients with an authentic wilderness experience.
 We have chosen areas that are best able to absorb our passing and provide a few amenities (such as bear proof food storage boxes), which help keep the wildlife wild.

-- We are visitors to our marine habitat and our presence can adversely impact the residents.
-To ensure we limit our impact, Sunny Cove will follow Marine Mammal viewing guidelines and educate our guests about the potentially negative impact we humans can have on plants and animals.
+We are visitors to our marine habitat and our presence can adversely impact the residents.
+To ensure we limit our impact, Sunny Cove follows Marine Mammal viewing guidelines and educates our guests about the potentially negative impact we humans can have on plants and animals.
 It is our goal to observe wildlife without altering their normal behavior patterns and to experience Resurrection Bay and Kenai Fjords National Park without leaving a trace.

-- We are supportive of our local community.
+We are supportive of our local community.
 We buy most of our supplies from local businesses and nearly all of our supplies from Alaskan businesses.
 We also support our local charities and volunteer organizations.
 We currently provide support to over 20 Alaska non-profit organizations.
 Several of our staff members are board members for local non-profits and they donate hundreds of volunteer hours toward their respective causes.

 It is our hope that through these policies we operate in a sustainable fashion helping ensure that you, your family and friends enjoy this beautiful place that is our home.